 We don't all have the same beliefs or values, but we're all on the same parade float, headed in the same direction, and when we get there, we have our Beggs Funeral Home ballpoint pen with phone number included to make things easier for our survivors.

 My heart ached to hear about the various tragedies my classmates had suffered.
 Some were unspeakably horrible.
-I would have done anything to lessen their pain, and it wouldn't make crap for difference what political party they belonged to.
+I would have done anything to lessen their pain.

 Allen can correct me if I'm wrong, but about 15 of our classmates didn't come to the reunion because they were dead.
 We should all keep that in mind when we start getting information about our next reunion (Roy Starling, I'm talking to you!).
 There'll be plenty of time to miss reunions after we die.